megseekosh/rate-normalization/README.md

 # rate-normalization
-Code and data to replicate modeling in "Units of processing in perceptual normalization for speaking rate"
+Code and data to replicate modeling in "Perceptual normalization for speaking rate occurs below the level of the syllable"

 ## Data